mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

    ![image](images/CustomerIdInitFlow.png)

-   The table's values are used by the **createSeqFlowsOnlyFromTemplates** flow that generates the Sequences' Actors.
+   The table's values are used by the **createSeqFlowsOnlyFromTemplates** flow that generates the Sequences Actors.

    After the Actor's update is completed, refresh the project by clicking the ![image](images/11_tdm_refresh.PNG) button on top of the project tree to apply the changes in the **TDMSeqList** Actor and deploy the **TDM LU**.